agrc/gis.utah.gov/src/content/blog/2019-05-06-gis-wisdom.md

 ### 4. Open Data

 `sharing`

-Ideally, as GIS folks, we're all supporting or contributing to open data in some way---in other words, advancing freely available data.
+Ideally, as GIS folks, we're all supporting or contributing to open data in some way--in other words, advancing freely available data.
 This philosophy promotes transparency, innovation, and efficiency.
 Data gets better the more it's used, and open data gets used.

 On the human side, the more we share, the more we learn.
 And when we share, we not only advance everyone's overall knowledge base, we also advance our own.
 Ideas grow when they are open and shared.

 Explore some of the [existing GIS open data](http://hub.arcgis.com/pages/open-data) or consider contributing to the [Open Street Maps project](https://www.openstreetmap.org/about).

 ### 5. Editing

 `refinement`